muitsfriday/jqfix-for-old-jQuery/README.md

 ```

 ##.off()
-jQuery older version than 1.7 can use .off() for unbind(die) an event.
+jQuery older version than 1.7 can use .off() to unbind(die) an event.
 ```
 $('body').off('click');
 ```

 ##.prop()
-jQuery older version than 1.6 can use .prop() for getting a attribute and properties of elements
+jQuery older version than 1.6 can use .prop() to getting a attribute and properties of elements
 ```
 // get property value
 $('input').prop('type');